MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-policy.md

   Defender Antivirus is the next-generation protection component of Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP).
 Next-generation protection brings together machine learning, big-data analysis, in-depth threat resistance research, and cloud infrastructure to protect devices in your enterprise organization.

-  The *Microsoft Defender Antivirus* profile is a separate instance of the antivirus settings found in the *Device Restriction profile* for Device Compliance policy.
+  The *Microsoft Defender Antivirus* profile is a separate instance of the antivirus settings that are found in the *Device Restriction profile* for Device Configuration policy.

   Unlike the antivirus settings in a *Device Restriction profile*, you can use these settings to with devices that are co-managed.
 To use these settings, the [co-management workload slider](https://docs.microsoft.com/configmgr/comanage/how-to-switch-workloads) for Endpoint Protection must be set to Intune.